Nicolas-Makiniks/Nicolas-Makiniks/README.md

 I'll list my progress here while working in my evolution of my learn and codes and scripts, starting with the basics:
 <!-- Some day my profile will see like this one [Dalpat Rathore](https://github.com/DalpatRathore) -->
+My first project is the [Introduction to GitHub](https://github.com/Nicolas-Makiniks/Introduction-to-GitHub) for my very first time in GitHub.